 We typically see this: “We offer great service.”
 Or, “We have 200 years of experience.”
 Even, “We are the leading…”.
 You may have all the experience in the world, but really, who cares?

 When you show me WHY that helps ME, now you are on to something.

 How to conduct a Brand Audit

-The importance of participation, collaboration and discussion by leadership, staff and clients cannot be overstated.
+The importance of participation and discussion by leadership, staff and clients cannot be overstated.
 It won’t work without it.